Transfer credit requests (FOR STUDENTS)

 - Consult the UBC Transfer Credit Tool to see if a decision has been made regarding the course in question.
 The BC Transfer Guide might also be useful.

-- For credits obtained before admission to UBC (but not in one of the categories above), contact UBC Admissions.
+- For credits obtained before admission to UBC, contact UBC Admissions.

-If you have already contacted an appropriate office, and they asked you to contact the Mathematics Department directly, please include the email address of the person who referred you in your message.
+If it is impossible for your transfer credit question to be answered using the above points, or if you are a visiting, second-degree or graduate student, submit a query using the Advising Contact Form.
+If you have already contacted an appropriate office, and they asked you to contact the Mathematics Department directly, you must include the email address of the person who referred you in your message.

 Transfer credit results